-Data from the NIEHS GuLF worker study were also used in studies further exploring mental health indicators (Kwok et al, 2017) and lung function (Gam et al, 2018).
-As each of these studies were dependent for assessment of dispersant exposure upon the same questionnaire used in the studies reporting symptoms, the concerns expressed above also apply.
-As discussed below, there is an opportunity for reanalysis if improved exposure information is forthcoming
+Data from the NIEHS GuLF worker study were also used in studies that further explored mental health indicators (Kwok et al., 2017a) and lung function (Gam et al., 2018a).
+As each of these studies was dependent for assessment of dispersant exposure on the same questionnaire used in the studies reporting symptoms, the concerns expressed above also apply.
+As discussed below, there is an opportunity for reanalysis if improved exposure information is forthcoming.

-Among those who participated in the oil spill response there was a statistically significant increase in depression (prevalence ratio 1.22, 95% CI 1.08-1.37) and PTSD (prevalence ratio 1.35, 95% CI 1.07-1.71).
-However, no statistically significant increase was observed in the group labeled as "any self-reported work with dispersants" (depression prevalence ratio 1.04, 95% CI 0.92-1.19; PTSD prevalence ratio 1.15, 95% CI 0.91-1.45) (Kwok et al, 2017)
+Among those who participated in the oil spill response there was a statistically significant increase in depression (prevalence ratio 1.22, 95% confidence interval [CI] 1.08-1.37) and posttraumatic stress disorder (PTSD) (prevalence ratio 1.35, 95% CI 1.07-1.71).
+However, no statistically significant increase was observed in the group labeled as "any self-reported work with dispersants" (depression prevalence ratio 1.04, 95% CI 0.92-1.19; PTSD prevalence ratio 1.15, 95% CI 0.91-1.45) (Kwok et al., 2017a).

-Lung function was studied by spirometry during home visits occurring between May, 2011 and May, 2013.
-No differences were found between workers and non-workers.
+Lung function was studied by spirometry during home visits occurring between May 2011 and May 2013.
+No differences were found between workers and nonworkers.
 Among response workers there were small but statistically significant reductions in lung function among those involved in decontamination or with high exposure to burning oil.
-In comparison to other workers, those who were believed likely to have had exposure to dispersants had modestly lower FEV1, FVC, and FEV1/FVC measurements The subcohort who reported personally using dispersants (in contrast to being on a vessel that used dispersant) were reported to have a suggestive inverse association with FEV1/FVC (Beta, -0.76%; 95% CI, -1.33 to -0.18).
-But no difference in lung function measurements was found across tertiles of dispersant exposures.
-(Gam et al, 2018)
+In comparison to other workers, those who were believed likely to have had exposure to dispersants had modestly lower forced expiratory volume 1 (FEV1), forced vital capacity (FVC), and FEV1/FVC measurements.
+The subcohort that reported personally using dispersants (in contrast to being on a vessel that used dispersant) was reported to have a suggestive inverse association with FEV1/FVC (Beta -0.76%; 95% CI -1.33 to -0.18).
+But no difference in lung function measurements was found across tertiles of dispersant exposures (Gam et al., 2018a).

-A series of studies by D'Andrea and Reddy claim longer term effects on a variety of organ systems in workers exposed to crude oil and to dispersants as compared to a control group (D'Andrea and Reddy, 2013; D'Andrea and Reddy, 2018).
-Insufficient information is available to fully assess the implications of these studies as they do not conform to standard epidemiological methodology (Piacentino et al. 2014).
-Questions about these studies are also raised by internal inconsistencies in the hematologic findings in relation to the potential for the alleged benzene effects, and the reported presence of an increase in a benzene biomarker (urinary phenol) well past the time that this biomarker would persist in the body following the cessation of response work.
+A series of studies by D'Andrea and Reddy (2013, 2018) claim longer-term effects on a variety of organ systems in workers exposed to crude oil and to dispersants as compared to a control group.
+Insufficient information is available to fully assess the implications of these studies as they do not conform to standard epidemiological methodology (Piacentino et al., 2014).
+Questions about these studies are also raised by internal inconsistencies in the hematologic findings in relation to the potential for the alleged benzene effects as well as by the reported presence of an increase in a benzene biomarker (urinary phenol) well past the time that this biomarker would persist in the body following the cessation of response work.

-Next steps for DWH analyses and considerations for future work
+Next Steps for DWH Analyses and Considerations for Future Work

 The information from studies of DWH response workers suggests the need for continued diligence in avoiding dispersant exposure during any future use.
-An impressive amount of exposure analysis has been performed, but there may be existing data sources that could help pinpoint who was exposed and under what conditions, thereby improving understanding of the potential role of dispersants in producing the health effects reported in DWH responders.
+An impressive amount of exposure analysis has been performed, but there may be existing data sources that could help pinpoint who was exposed and under what conditions, thereby improving an understanding of the potential role of dispersants in producing the health effects reported in DWH responders.